syncfusion-content/xamarin-docs/Xamarin/SfPopupLayout/Model-Window-Popup.md

 documentation: ug
 ---

-# Model Window Popup
+# Model Window Pop-up

-You can use pop-up layout as model window by using the built-in close icon and [SfPopupLayout.StaysOpen](https://help.syncfusion.com/cr/cref_files/xamarin/sfpopuplayout/Syncfusion.SfPopupLayout.XForms~Syncfusion.XForms.PopupLayout.SfPopupLayout~StaysOpenProperty.html) property to prevent the user from interacting with your application until they close the window.
+You can use pop-up layout as model window by using the built-in Close icon and the [SfPopupLayout.StaysOpen](https://help.syncfusion.com/cr/cref_files/xamarin/sfpopuplayout/Syncfusion.SfPopupLayout.XForms~Syncfusion.XForms.PopupLayout.SfPopupLayout~StaysOpenProperty.html) property prevents interaction with your application until you close the window.

-Model Window will loads under the parent window surrounded by the overlay which prevents users to click anywhere else on screen other then the content of the modal.
+`Modal`: Model Window will load under the parent window surrounded by the overlay which prevents you to click anywhere else on screen apart from the content of the modal.

-Modal also doesn't require any user action to open.

-Modal opens in the same window.

-Modal gives callbacks when you close or open the modal.
+Modal does not require any action to open.
+It opens in the same window and gives callbacks when closing or opening the window.

-Refer the below code example in which popup will close only if you click cancel button, ok button or close icon.
+Refer to the following code example in which the pop-up will close only if you click Cancel button, Ok button or Close icon.

-## Displaying Popup when SfPopupLayout is set as root view :
+## Displaying pop-up when the SfPopupLayout is set as root view

 {% highlight xaml %}
 <?xml version="1.0" encoding="utf-8" ?>